Small scale rain water harvesting and groundwater recharge through earthworks.

 To give a bit of a sense of the scale, this is what the street looks like in a ‘small’ storm.
 In this case about 60.000 liters passed by in 24 hours.

-The main goal would be to maximize the amount of storages for the water in the landscape.
+The main goal is to maximize the amount of storages for the water in the landscape.

 In other words, to have a wide variety of ways for the water to be captured; like trees or other vegetation, animals, tanks, ponds and of course in the soil.
-Anything that would keep the water around and help create more organic matter in the soil.
-This would create a resilient network of elements with beneficial relationships.
-Not only will this end up looking like a food producing water-park, but it will also perform as an education site for planting the rain.
+Anything that will keep the water around and help create more organic matter in the soil.
+Besides the water storage options we will try and minimize the evaporation rates by planting windbreaks and shading the soil.
+This will create a resilient network of elements with beneficial relationships.
+Not only will this place end up looking like a food producing water-park, but it will also perform as an education site for planting the rain.

 – Road catchment drain and sediment trap.